joe-dan-efik/hng-devops-stage1/README.md

 The primary goal of this task is to **showcase my ability to take an application from source code to production**, using efficient packaging, automation, and deployment strategies.

-The final outcome ensures that the application can be accessed seamlessly via the server’s **public IP address or domain name** on **HTTP port 80**, mirroring real-world deployment standards.
+The outcome ensures that the application can be accessed seamlessly via the server’s **public IP address or domain name** on **HTTP port 80**, mirroring real-world deployment standards.

 ---